amontalenti/streams/index.rst

 About Me
 ========

+- CTO/co-founder of Parse.ly
 - Hacking in Python for over a decade
-- Exile of Wall Street programming in Java
-- CTO/co-founder of Parse.ly
 - Fully distributed team
-- Python all the things

 **@amontalenti** on Twitter: